vanhoangkha/Networking-fundamentals/Day07_IPv4_Addressing_Part1.md

 Because 127 is usually reserved for 'loopback addresses'

-127.0.0.0 to 127.255.255.255 are used to test the network.
+127.0.0.0 to 127.255.255.255 are used to test the Mạng.

-- Used to test the 'Network stack' (OSI & TCP/IP model) on the local device.
+- Used to test the 'Mạng stack' (OSI & TCP/IP model) on the local device.

 ---

 ![image](https://github.com/psaumur/CCNA/assets/106411237/25f7db1a-f934-4c73-9926-66bb207fd292)

-The PREFIX LENGTH is the LENGTH of the NETWORK PORTION of the Address.
+The PREFIX LENGTH is the LENGTH of the Mạng PORTION of the Address.

 From the examples above: